 Minnesota Twins Turn 2 Triple Plays in 1 Game

-Our 2020 baseball seasons may be trickling away as the coronavirus pandemic and COVID-19 outbreak keep everyone locked down, but hopefully we can return to normalcy and get more incredible highlights like these from every level of baseball.
+Now that baseball is back in full swing after the coronavirus pandemic and COVID-19 outbreak, maybe we can get more incredible highlights like these from every level of baseball.